jayani-athukorala/expflpro/README.md

-# expflpro: A Flower / TensorFlow app

-# Explainable Federated Learning Project
+# Explainable Federated Learning Project (expflpro: A Flower / TensorFlow app)

-This project implements personalized explainable federated learning for fitness data.
+This project implements personalized explainable federated learning for exercise plan recommendation.
 Below is the structure of the project and instructions on how to set up the environment.

 ## Project Structure

 The repository is organized as follows to support the implementation of personalized explainable federated learning for fitness recommendation:
 .
-├── expmlpro/                   # Centralized Machine Learning (ML) for Workout Recommendation │   └── README.md               # Documentation for the ml-pro module
+├── expmlpro/                   # Centralized Machine Learning (ML) for Workout plan recommendation │
 │
-├── expflpro/                   # Federated Learning (FL) for Workout Recommendation │   └── README.md               # Documentation for the fl-pro module
+├── expflpro/                   # Federated Learning (FL) for Workout Recommendation │
 |
 ├── data/                       # Dataset
 |